Margaret Taylor-Burroughs: Early life and education

 Burroughs was born Victoria Margaret Taylor in St. Rose, Louisiana, where her father worked as a farmer and laborer at a railroad warehouse.
 She was raised there as a Catholic.

 The family moved to Chicago in 1920 when she was five years old.
 There she attended Englewood High School along with Gwendolyn Brooks, who in 1985-1986 served as consultant in poetry to the Library of Congress (now United States Poet Laureate).
 As classmates, the two joined the NAACP Youth Council.
 Burroughs earned her teacher's certificates from Chicago Teachers College in 1937.
 She helped found the South Side Community Arts Center in 1939 to serve as a social center, gallery, and studio to showcase African American artists.
 In 1946, Taylor-Burroughs earned a Bachelor of Arts degree in art education from the School of the Art Institute of Chicago where she also earned her Master of Arts degree in art education, in 1948.

 Personal life

 Taylor-Burroughs married the artist Bernard Goss (1913–1966), in 1939, and they divorced in 1947.
 In 1949, she married the poet Charles Gordon Burroughs and they remained married until his death in 1994.

 Career

 Taylor-Burroughs taught at DuSable High School on Chicago's south side from 1946 to 1969, and from 1969 to 1979 was a professor of humanities at Kennedy-King College, a community college in Chicago.
 She also taught African American art and culture at Elmhurst College in 1968.
 She was named Chicago park district commissioner by Harold Washington in 1985, a position she held until 2010.
 Margaret Burroughs is the recipient of an honorary doctorate, as well as the President's Humanitarian Award (1975).

+At age 22, she helped found the South Side Community Art Center, the first Black museum in the United States, in 1941.